iphigenia-tsiarsioti/assignment-management-and-submission-webapp/README.md

 # assignment-management-and-submission-webapp
 This web application is designed for course enrollment, assignment tracking, and homework submission for universities, as a part of my diploma thesis.
+Due to privacy policy all assignments descriptions have been removed and be replaced by a demo description for everything.

 ## Features
 - **Course Enrollment:** Students can easily browse, enroll and unenroll in courses offered by the university.